 Fun fact: If you are looking intently through a stack of sheet music in an antique store, and it’s apparent that you’re reading through the music instead of picking pretty covers to potentially frame and hang in your home, the owner of the antique shop will usually strike up a conversation about it.
 I’ve even gotten discounts on more beat-up sheet music before, because the owners are so excited to know that the actual music will be put to good use.

 This is also how I got an incredible deal on my toy piano–the antique store owner told me that they would give me $50 off if I could play a piece from the stack of sheet music I had set aside to purchase, so I plinked out the melody of Hoagy Carmichael’s “Stardust.”
-Sometimes it pays to be a classically-trained musicians, y’all!
+Sometimes it pays to be a classically-trained musician, y’all!